 Around 2018 the CAA people running this went looking for a tougher route and contracted with an "aviation charity" called Gasco to run an Airspace Infringement Awareness Course (AIAC).
 Gasco have for many years been running rather pompous "safety evenings", notable for the hissing from the audience of the faithfuls when the dreaded word G-P-S was uttered by some infidel This course is run once a month at various locations around the UK.
 The Gasco charge for the course is £200 and according to their published accounts they do rather well out of it.
 The cost to the pilot is usually considerably greater than the £200 because while the locations are widely spaced geographically, there is only a small number of them.
 The course terms state that if you arrive late (9:30am start) you are deemed to not have attended and since not attending will directly lead to a license removal and nobody can take a chance on the road traffic, most stay in the hotel where the course is run, or nearby.
 The total cost is thus anything up to £500.
 This course is imposed by the CAA with no appeal or any possibility for the pilot to state his case (other than in the reports submitted earlier; see below).
 In contrast with its smooth sounding overview, part1 part2, the course has little value to a pilot with any experience (it is largely a rapidly delivered one-way lecture) which is ironic given that most people who end up on it got there because they were flying with Mode S. There are a lot of high-hour pilots, bizjet pilots, and some instructors and examiners.
 I did Gasco in 2019 - my course notes.
 This completely false flyer from Gasco gives you the flavour of their understanding of the issues...

-The CAA people who set up this scheme produced a document called CAP1404 which details the process.
+The CAA people who set up this scheme produced a document called CAP1404 (newer 2021 version) which details the process.
 This is ambiguous in places.
-For example, it does not state the time period after which an infringement is regarded as "spent" but after several FOIA (Freedom of Information Act) applications this was discovered as two years.
-Recent evidence confirms that the 2 years is timed from the date of the CAA committee decision i.e. from the date of "conviction".
+For example, it did not state the time period after which an infringement is regarded as "spent" but after several FOIA (Freedom of Information Act) applications this was discovered as two years, and the 2021 version now confirms that.
+Recent evidence suggests that the 2 years is timed from the date of the CAA committee decision i.e. from the date of "conviction".

 CAP1404 also states that the first step is a warning letter, the next step is Gasco, and the next step is a license suspension.
 This represents a sharp escalation.
 It can be achieved by a pilot infringing in Jan 2020, again in Jan 2022, and again in Jan 2024.
 These infringements can be the most minor ones possible, and are very hard to avoid if flying VFR OCAS in UK airspace - unless one adopts an extremely conservative approach which often produces routings 1.5 to 2x longer.